Radiation Therapy: Mesothelioma Treatment Option

 When used to shrink tumors that cause pain, radiation is used as a palliative measure.
 As tumors spread and grow they push against other organs in the body which causes pain and soreness.

 Currently, there is no cure for mesothelioma.
 However, there has been significant progress toward finding a cure which has brought about new developments in prevention and treatment.
 These developments have allowed patients to live longer and healthier lives.

 Research is ongoing worldwide and researchers are starting new trials that help with early detection.
 The treatment options have also doubled in the last decade.
-Patients who are diagnosed early have a stronger likelihood to survive for years if the cancer is treated early and with surgery, chemotherapy, and radiation therapy.
+Patients who are diagnosed early have a stronger mesothelioma survival rate and a better likelihood to extend their life expectancy if the cancer is treated early and with surgery, chemotherapy, and radiation therapy.

 - Stevens, C.W., Forster, K.M., Smythe W.R.
 (2006).
 Radiotherapy for Mesothelioma.
 In K. O’Byrne & V. Rusch (Eds.), Malignant Pleural Mesothelioma (pp. 315-333).
 New York: Oxford University Press.
 Retrieved on 3/22/16

 - Giuseppe, S., et al. (2008).
 Non-Surgical Treatment of Malignant Pleural Mesothelioma: Radiotherapy and Chemotherapy.
 In Edt.
 By A. Baldi, Mesothelioma from Bench Side to Clinic (pp. 405-412).
 New York: Nova Science Publishers, Inc. Retrieved on 3/22/16